-South Carolina Farm Bureau Women had an instrumental role in starting the SC AG in the Classroom Program.
-Counties are also encouraged to send and support one teach from their county to the AITC Teacher Institute each summer.
+South Carolina Farm Bureau Women had an instrumental role in starting the SC Ag in the Classroom Program.
+Counties are also encouraged to send and support one teacher from their county to at least one AITC summer workshop.

 THERE ARE MANY WAYS YOUR COUNTY CAN PROMOTE AG EDUCATION!